studentkittens/misc/workshop2015/flask/presentation.rst

 * Jinja 2 is the default templating engine

-    + Template Inheritance
+    + Supports template inheritance
     + Fast and flexible development
     + Can be easily exchanged

 * Can be combined with Bootstrap using Flask-Bootstrap

 .. note::
-   * Rendering templates in Python is not fun
+   * You have to care about proper html excaping to keep your application secure
-   * you have to care about proper html excaping to keep your application secure
+   * DRY philosopy -> Inheritance

 ----

 Jinja 2 Hello World
 ===================

-* Jinja 2 template:
+* Jinja 2 template (templates/greet.html):

 .. code:: html